14 Sep 14 Ways To Increase The Value Of Your Home

 A garage conversion is the easiest type of extension to undertake as little building needs to take place.
 If your garage is simply a place to store junk, then you may not be utilising the space effectively.
 Turn your garage into another room instead, and increase the amount of space in your home.
 You should be able to do this for between £10,000-£20,000, and turning your garage into an en-suite bedroom could increase your home’s value by around £40,000.
 Turning it into an extra space such as study, playroom, or even perhaps a library or cinema, could still increase its value by around 10%, at £20,000.

 The kitchen has become the heart of the home.
 It is now a multifunctional space and an area where we cook, eat, party, socialise, and watch TV.
 It’s no surprise then that refurbishing the kitchen can increase your home’s value by 4.6%.
 Ensure that your new kitchen ideas are in keeping with rest of house – don’t install a £250,000 kitchen for a £25,000 house.
-You can make improvements by adding a lick of paint, fitting new worktops and cupboard doors, adding up-to-date integrated appliances, and introducing good lighting.
+You can make improvements by adding a lick of paint, fitting new worktops and cupboard doors, adding up-to-date integrated appliances like these Artevino wine cabinets, and introducing good lighting.

 Adding another bathroom can increase your home’s value by 6%.
 The best way to do this is by turning a master bedroom into an ensuite room, and don’t replace a bedroom with a bathroom.
 If this is not a viable option, sprucing up existing bathrooms can add 2.88% value.
 Install a power shower, add new taps, and use a glass shower door instead of a curtain.
 Paint over tired-looking walls, lay vinyl or tiled floor, add a heated towel rail, and install an extractor fan for ventilation.